strues/boldr/README.md

 Context: `packages/boldr-api`

-Create a Postgres database and modify the migrate and seed scripts within the `package.json` to match your newly created database.
+Create a Postgres database.
+Modify the migrate and seed scripts within the `package.json` to match your newly created database.

 Run the migrate command with `npm run migrate` followed by `npm run seed`.
 This bootstrap's your database.